PheaSoy/spring-boot-async-callback/README.md

 * **We can adopt with event-driven more easily and scale**.

-If we have a lot of downstream services, we just need to send all the events we need to them through broker.
+If we have a lot of downstream services, we just need to send all the events we need to them to perform through broker like RabbitMQ, ApacheKafka.

 When the downstream services completed, they just need send back the result.
 Then we just need to update the state.